ts-kontakt/antback/README.md

 ![Report](https://github.com/ts-kontakt/antback/blob/main/antback-report.png?raw=true)

 > **Note**: In fact, the average lengths in this case are slightly optimized; see: [examples/07_optimization.py](https://github.com/ts-kontakt/antback/blob/main/examples/07_optimization.py).
-The results may be even better if we use the trailing ATR stop ([examples/04_atr_stop.py](https://github.com/ts-kontakt/antback/blob/main/examples/04_atr_stop.py)) for the sell signal instead of the averages.
+The results may be even better if trailing ATR stop is used ([examples/04_atr_stop.py](https://github.com/ts-kontakt/antback/blob/main/examples/04_atr_stop.py)) for the sell signal instead of the averages.

 ## Core Components